ldapple99/personal-website/content/posts/confusion-of-the-month-esoteric-programming-languages-what-are-they-why.md

 when c is the code pointer.
 Although, after each instruction is executed the instruction gets encrypted using what is called *Crazy Operation* such that it will not tell the interpreter the same thing the next time it is called.

-Although it took **2 years** to find a way to do so with the help of the Lisp program that used a local beam search, below is the standard "Hello World" program in Malbolge.
+Although it took **2 years** to find a way to do so, with the help of the Lisp program that used a local beam search, below is the standard "Hello World" program in Malbolge.

 ```
 (=<`#9]~6ZY327Uv4-QsqpMn&+Ij"'E%e{Ab~w=_:]Kw%o44Uqp0/Q?xNvL:`H%c#DD2^WV>gY;dts76qKJImZkj